-1. Employment and Responsibilities.
-During the Term, the Executive shall serve as President of the Company, reporting to the Chief Executive Officer of the Company or his designee, with responsibilities, duties and authority customary for such position, including, without limitation, business and strategic development and implementation, as well as management and oversight of the Chief Investment Officer and the Chief Financial Officer (with the Chief Investment Officer and Chief Financial Officer reporting directly to the Executive).
+- 1. Employment and Responsibilities.
+During the Term, the Executive shall serve as Executive Vice President and General Counsel of the Company, reporting to the Chief Executive Officer of the Company or his designee, with responsibilities, duties and authority customary for such position.
 The Executive does hereby accept and agree to such continued employment.
 The Chief Executive Officer may, from time to time, in his sole discretion, modify, reassign and/or augment the Executive's responsibilities, subject to approval by the Board of Directors of the Company (the "Board"), and any such modification, reassignment and/or augmentation shall be deemed a waiver by the Executive of his rights under Section 6(e)(i) hereof only with his express written consent.
 Any such modification, reassignment or augmentation of responsibilities shall be in writing.
-The Executive shall devote such time, energy and skill to the performance of his duties for the Company and for the benefit of the Company as may be necessary or required for the effective conduct and operation of the Company under this Agreement.

-2. Term of Agreement.
+The Executive shall devote such time, energy and skill to the performance of his duties for the Company and for the benefit of the Company as may be necessary or required for the effective conduct and operation of the Company's business.
+Furthermore, the Executive shall act only in good faith and exercise due diligence and care in the performance of his duties to the Company under this Agreement. - 2.
+Term of Agreement.
 The term of this Agreement (the "Term") shall commence on the Effective Date and shall continue through December 31, 2019; provided, however, that (i) on January 1, 2020 and each succeeding January 1, the Term shall automatically be extended for one additional year unless, not later than three months prior to any such January 1, either party shall have given written notice to the other that it does not wish to extend the Term and (ii) such one year extensions of the Term shall not occur on and after the January 1 of the year in which the Executive will attain age sixty-five (65) but instead the Term shall be extended only until the date of the Executive's sixty-fifth (65th) birthday.